 |Weight||110kg (17st 4lb)|

 Few players score a Test try only three minutes after stepping off the bench but Dylan Hartley did with gusto when winning his 20th cap, against New Zealand at Twickenham in 2010.
-Last March, he made his 47th appearance in the 30-3 defeat by Wales at the Millennium Stadium, so becoming England’s third most capped hooker.
+In March 2013, he made his 47th appearance in the 30-3 defeat by Wales at the Millennium Stadium, so becoming England’s third most capped hooker.
 Only Steve Thompson (73 caps) and Brian Moore (64) have exceeded this total.

-Dylan also had the distinction of captaining England for the first time in the 14-14 draw with South Africa at Port Elizabeth in June last year in the absence of Chris Robshaw and was man of the match in the 31-12 victory over Argentina at Twickenham in November this year.
+Dylan also had the distinction of captaining England for the first time in the 14-14 draw with South Africa at Port Elizabeth in June 2012 in the absence of Chris Robshaw and was man of the match in the 31-12 victory over Argentina at Twickenham last November.
 His 50th cap was in the next match, against New Zealand, seven days later.

 A few weeks after returning from England’s tour of Argentina in 2009, Dylan was handed the responsibility of becoming the youngest captain in the Premiership when leading Northampton Saints.
 He has continued that role with conspicuous success and in August was reappointed by Saints for the 2013-14 season.

 When named originally as captain, he had already made 89 club appearances and scored nine tries.
-That total had increased to 178 games by the end of the 2013 QBE Internationals with another 12 tries along the way.
+That total had increased to 186 games by the start of the 2014 RBS 6 Nations Championship with another 13 tries along the way.
 He signed a new contract in February 2010 that will keep him at the club for the foreseeable future.
 Dylan led Saints to the 2013 Premiership final but was red-carded and ruled out of the subsequent British & Irish Lions tour of Australia.

 Dylan was initially called up for England U18 while staying with relatives in Crowborough and being involved with the local Sussex club.
 Educated at Rotorua Boys High School, he went on to cover all three England front row positions during the 2005 IRB Junior World Championship in Argentina.